ethereum/go-ethereum/docs/developers/geth-developer/dev-guide.md

 go install -v ./...
 ```

-go-ethereum exectuables can be built individually.
+go-ethereum executables can be built individually.
 To build just geth, use:

 ```sh
 go install -v ./cmd/geth